-A cordellete can be made from inexpensive 7mm perlon cord or more expensive 5.5mm Dyneema/Spectra.
-Personally I would opt for the perlon as this is softer and can be more cheaply replaced, with the Spectra being stiffer and harder to untie.
+A cordelette can be made from an inexpensive 7mm perlon cord or more expensive 5.5mm Dyneema/Spectra.
+Personally, I would opt for the perlon as this is softer and can be more cheaply replaced, with the Spectra being stiffer and harder to untie.
 The length is up to you but most people go for five to six metres (or 16/18ft).
 This is then tied with a double fisherman’s knot, leaving plenty of tail (or triple fisherman’s with Dyneema/Spectra).

 Once tied, double it up until you form a multi-stranded 60cm loop and tie an overhand knot in the middle, clipping both sides of the knot into a large locking krab.
 This can now be clipped on to the back of your harness, with the locking karabiner being used as the main equalizing point when needed.

-In the early days the cordellete was a guide trick, an important tool when your job depended on constructing simple, bomber belays quickly.
-Due to the obvious usefulness of the technique it wasn’t long until non-guides started using the cords and so slowly this piece of equipment became a cult item by those in the know.
+In the early days, the cordelette was a guide trick, an important tool when your job depended on constructing simple, bomber belays quickly.
+Due to the obvious usefulness of the technique, it wasn’t long until non-guides started using the cords and so slowly this piece of equipment became a cult item by those in the know.

 Manufacturers soon cottoned on to the idea and began producing 240cm slings to replace the cord.
 These slings are highly useful and great for many climbing uses, but unfortunately have a few drawbacks over the cord original and so is not necessarily a replacement.
-The problem with slings is that they are far more bulky and are not as disposable (i.e. cordelletes are good abseil anchor fodder).
+The problem with slings is that they are far bulkier and are not as disposable (i.e. cordelettes are good abseil anchor fodder).
 They can also be untied, a very useful ability sometimes when you need to thread the cord around a giant chockstone or around a tree.
-They are much larger when clipped to a harness and a pain to carry across the shoulder and so I would recommend a home made cordellete over a manufacturer’s sling for most climbing situations, with slings being best employed in instructional roles due to their increased strength.
+They are much larger when clipped to a harness and a pain to carry across the shoulder and so I would recommend a homemade cordelette over a manufacturer’s sling for most climbing situations, with slings being best employed in instructional roles due to their increased strength.

 HOW TO EMPLOY A CORDELLETE